concord-consortium/lara/documentation/docker-production.md

 - launching an instance with the rancheros-0.4.2 ami
 - using the same userdata as below
 - waiting for it to show up in the rancher UI and finish initializing
-- it was removed from the rancher UI
+- it was removed from the rancher UI (this seems to stop all of the rancher managed containers)
 - the rancher state was removed based on these instructions: http://docs.rancher.com/rancher/faqs/agents/#using-a-cloned-vm
 - the existing containers were stopped and removed, otherwise they can conflict with the containers rancher sets up.
 This is done with `docker rm -v $(docker ps -a -q)` (you might need to kill the containers first)
+- the cloud-init system containers were removed which seems to be necessary to clear out any userdata from the previous launch:
+`sudo system-docker rm -v cloud-init-pre; sudo system-docker rm -v cloud-init`.
+The cloud-init container seemes to save the the configuration that is passed in through the EC2 userdata, so on restart this configuration is loaded.
+Which means the instance will join the rancher environment used to create the AMI.
-- the instance was shutdown, and imaged
+- the instance was shutdown from using `shutdown -h now`, and then imaged in the AWS console

 Without this preprovisioned ami, starting a host up can take over 12 minutes.
 Alternatively it might be just as fast if we ran our own docker caching repository.

-The rancheros 0.4.3 ami had a problem with configuring the hostname in rancher.
-The instance itself would report the correct host name, but rancher would report the host name as 'rancher'.
-0.4.2 does not have this problem.
+Even with the preprovisioned ami I still sometimes see 11 minute start up times so it isn't clear if the pre-provisioned approach is actually worth it.

 Here is the current userdata with senstive info removed: